chmartin/chmartin.github.io/_posts/2019-02-27-EPL-History-Squad-Stats.md

 Next we add a `season` column, which will allow us to later append multiple years together.
 This gives us a time axis for or history study and a handle making the dataset much easier to validate (_See, I have a point to dedicating a paragraph to this simple line._)

 Finally, this script converts the original `"minutes"` column to something usable.
 In the scrape this data was stored as a string because it had the form: `3,270`.
-That thousands comma separator is a real crappy feature.
+That thousands comma separator is a real frustrating feature.
 This line applies a `lambda` function to each entry in the column replacing the `','` with `''` and converting the string to an integer. `lambda` functions honestly are changing my life (_Seriously, do you have any idea how many one line loops and functions I have written in my life?
 Neither do I..._).

 Now we have a DataFrame with both squad offensive and keeper stats for a full season!
 Code and output in the [GitHub repo](https://github.com/chmartin/FBref_EPL).
 I also created a single dataset by appending all seasons together into one large dataframe [here](https://github.com/chmartin/FBref_EPL/blob/master/Scrape_output/Full_Squad.csv).

 ## Summary of the squad data

-Before looking at the information contained in the dataset, let's clearly define the variables it contains
+Before looking at the information contained in the dataset, let's clearly define the variables it contains:

 * **squad**: A string with the squad name. e.g. 'Tottenham Hotspur'.
 * **pens\_made**: Number of penalty kicks made in a season.